 The Definitive EMS Airway Course

-Learn the full range of airway management techniques - including use of extraglottic devices drug-assisted intubation and cricothyrotomy.
+Learn the full range of airway management techniques — including use of video laryngoscopes & other advanced imaging devices, extraglottic devices, drug-assisted intubation and cricothyrotomy.

 Use all of the airway devices in small group sessions.

 Practice decision-making and airway techniques in Code AirwayTM stations.

 Face the most challenging patient scenarios in a no-risk environment.
 These include: elevated ICP, pulmonary edema, cardiogenic shock, status asthmaticus foreign body in the airway, direct airway trauma, multiple trauma with shock, and many more.